Softvelum/icecast-publish/README.md

 * ices.conf - configuration file for IceS 0 (http://icecast.org/ices/)
 * ices-playlist.pls - sample playlist for for IceS

-Please read this article for more details: TBD
+Please read this article for more details: http://blog.wmspanel.com/2016/11/process-published-icecast-nimble-streamer.html